GangPlebsu2137/p_notify/README.md

 DOCS: https://plebsu-shop.gitbook.io/

 # What is the source, title, message, type?
--Source (You have to add the source in server side.)
+- Source (You have to add the source in server side.)
--Title (This is the notify Title, Enter a custom text here, e.g. 'Notify') -Message (You have to add the notify message here.)
+- Title (This is the notify Title, Enter a custom text here, e.g. 'Notify')
+- Message (You have to add the notify message here.)
--Type [ error / info / success ]
+- Type [ error / info / success ]

 ## Trigger from ``Server side``
 ```